Professor Simon Gilson

 He is currently involved in the major AHRC-funded research project 'Dante and Late Medieval Florence: Theology in Poetry, Practice and Society' led by the University of Leeds and an ERC project with Marco Sgarbi and David Lines.

-He was closely involved in the AHRC-funded project, 'Vernacular Aristotelianism in Renaissance Italy: c.
+He was closely involved with David Lines in the AHRC-funded project, 'Vernacular Aristotelianism in Renaissance Italy: c.
 1450-c.
 1600'.
 He directed a strand of Mellon-funded workshops 'Reading Publics in Fifteenth- and Sixteenth-Century Europe' through Warwick's Centre for the Study of the Renaissance.

 Teaching and supervision